-There’s another obesity crisis in the country, and it’s happening to our dogs.
+There’s another obesity crisis in this country, and it’s happening to our dogs.
 More than half of all dogs are overweight or obese, according to the Association for Pet Obesity Prevention.
-While a pudgy pup may look cute, those few extra pounds wreak havoc on your pet’s well-being: Dogs that are overweight experience more health issues, live shorter lives and have more behaviour problems due to lack of exercise.
+While a pudgy pup may look cute, those few extra pounds wreak havoc on your pet’s well-being: Dogs that are overweight experience more health issues, live shorter lives and have more behavior problems due to lack of exercise.

 Why are our dogs gaining weight?
 On top of too many treats and table scraps, most dogs aren’t getting the physical activity they need.
 Therefore, If you want your dog to stay healthy and happy, this is what you need to know about exercising your dog.

 Getting Enough Exercise

 One of the biggest mistakes that dog owners make is thinking that walks are adequate exercise.
 Most dogs need 30 to 90 minutes of exercise every day, and unless you’re going on a really long walk or walking several times a day, your walks probably aren’t enough.

 To get your dog the exercise he needs, aim for a short walk in the morning, hire a dog walker to handle mid-day walks and use the evenings to go on a bike ride together, take a trip to the dog park, play fetch in the backyard, or wrestle around indoors.